 We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
 If in doubt, we will consult with an Assistant Team Manager at the Children’s Services Team on this point.

+Mobile Phones and Cameras

+Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present.
+Staff members’ personal phones will remain in their bags or cupboards during contact time with pupils.

+Staff will not take pictures or recordings of pupils on their personal phones or cameras.

+We will follow the General Data Protection Regulation and Data Protection Act 2018 when taking and storing photos and recordings for use in the school.
+See the trust ICT and E-safety policies.

 Child Protection Procedures

 Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
 They may be abused by an adult or adults or by another child or children.